 - You canceled your test registration before test day.

 See the full list of identification requirements.

 When you register online, you’ll have a chance to preview your Admission Ticket before submitting your registration.
-Make sure your name, date of birth, and sex are accurate.
+Make sure your name, date of birth, and gender are accurate.
 These items may not be changed without calling Customer Service once you have submitted your registration.

 If you register by mail, check your Admission Ticket as soon as it’s available.

 You must supply your full, legal name when you register online or on paper.
 The name you supply will be displayed on your Admission Ticket and added to the student roster.

 You are responsible for ensuring that the name you use to register exactly matches the name on the ID document(s) you will present at the test center.
 You won’t be admitted to the test center if any of the information doesn’t match.
 If you need to make a change to your name after registering, please contact Customer Service at least 30 days prior to your intended test date.

 Middle names and initials are optional on your documents; however, if provided, the middle initial must exactly match the first letter of your middle name on your ID.

 This might seem like a lot of talk about names, but you’d be surprised by how many questions we get about this very subject.

 If you register online, you’ll be prompted to print your Admission Ticket.
 You can always sign in to your College Board online account and print it again, anytime.
 You won’t receive an Admission Ticket by mail.